 The newer you are to novel-writing, and the more complicated your story is, the more likely you’re going to need some kind of plan or road map.
 The more experienced you become, the more likely pantsing (which means writing without plotting and having no idea where you’re going) will work for you.
-Many highly successful writers are pantsers and their method is to write many drafts until they decide a novel is finished.

 Below are some of the most common approaches to planning:

 - Choosing the Best Outline Method (Writer’s Digest)

 - 25 Ways to Plot, Plan, and Prep your Story (Terribleminds.com)